There are many income-producing assets you can invest in to earn passive income now while building long-term wealth.

 Why we like it: Low investment minimums, steady dividend income

-Rental properties are another real estate investment that can produce consistent income.
+Rental properties are another real estate investment that can be another great income generating asset.
 You might decide to buy a single-family rental home.
 A duplex can be good, too, as the monthly rent from one side can offset a vacancy in the other half.

 Owning a local rental property can be helpful if you plan on self-managing your unit.
 Roofstock can help you find real estate in cities across the United States when your local market isn’t a good fit.